Khary M. Atif, LCSW, NCPsyA

 Priscilla Bright, PhD, NCPsyA

 Priscilla Bright received her doctorate in Clinical Psychology in 1983.
 Dr. Bright was certified in Psychoanalysis in 1984.
-She is a senior Supervising and Training Analyst at PSP.
-Dr. Bright taught Maturation and Development and served on the Board of Directors at PSP for many years.
+She is a senior Supervising and Training Analyst at IMPP.
+Dr. Bright taught Maturation and Development and served on the Board of Directors at IMPP for many years.
 Dr. Bright has been a psychologist and psychoanalyst in Private Practice for 35 years.
 She focuses on relationships, specifically transference and objective/subjective countertransference as well as the way these are reenacted in supervision.
 Since 2001, in addition to her work with patients, Dr. Bright has worked with individuals in more than 30 businesses as an Executive Development Consultant where she uses the principals of Psychoanalysis.

 Wallace Fletcher, D Min, NCPsyA